ostrolucky/stdinho/README.md

 ## Configuration

-Not much configuration so far.
+Just supply stdinho or provide file via `--file` option to stdinho and that's all.
+There is option to specify IP/Port on which stdinho should listen at as well.

+`--file` acts as an [tee](https://en.wikipedia.org/wiki/Tee_(command)) if both stdin and --file is provided

-You can watch all available options by running
+You can watch all available options by running.
 ```bash
 $ stdinho --help
 ```

-Will add:

-* Option to save the stream into file

 ## Example usage/Showcase
 Simple